Apple introduces a completely redesigned App Store

 Though Apple said that today’s App Store has 500 million weekly visitors, and it often features fresh content, it still “feels” more like a static storefront.

-The Today tab, then, is Apple’s big first step towards making the store feel more alive.
+The Today tab, which is a new way to discover apps, is Apple’s big first step towards making the App Store feel more alive.

-Apple says the content on this page will now be updated every day, and will feature new releases in a more in-depth fashion.
+Apple says the content in the Today section will now be updated every day, and will feature new releases in a more in-depth fashion.
 Instead of just rounding up a list of apps editors like, the new App Store will use large, colorful imagery, video content and “stories” to help introduce new and updated apps and games to end users.

+“If you remember back to the first you started downloading apps…and it was so much fun to go in every single day and discover new apps that were appearing?
+That’s an amazing feeling..and we’re bringing that back again,” explained Schiller.

 Each day, there will be an App of the Day and Game of the Day listed on this page, to encourage repeat visits to the store.